 An employer that hires full-time employees usually wants to see them grow within the company.
 This means that they care about your professional development and will invest in it.
 So, if you stick around long enough, and as you gradually develop a deeper understanding of your role and the organisation, you will most likely move up the career ladder.

 Being a full-time employee of a company, big or small, means that you are part of a team – and being a part of a team is fun!
 Working with others on a daily basis towards common goals allows you to build friendships, bounce ideas and feel that someone has your back at all times.

 As a full-time permanent employee, you can utilise the tools and take advantage of your company's advanced training and professional development opportunities.
 They might as well pay for you to attend conferences and seminars that will add to your knowledge and skills to advance your career.
 Especially if you are in an industry like tech, where software and digital developments appear all the time, expect in-person training sessions and online courses to be part of your job description.

 This is a tricky one.
 Having a regular income is a luring benefit for most people, but when your needs or lifestyle take a shift, you might need a more flexible budget.
 There are options in full-time employment to earn more, like working extra hours or asking for a raise.
 However, in most cases, you don't get paid more for working more hours, and you may get an annual bonus or a raise eventually, but only if you hit your targets and the company performs well.

 2. Increased Work-Related Stress

-Committing to working full time for one employer can, in some regards, lead to an increase in work-related stress.
+Committing to working full-time for one employer can, in some regards, lead to an increase in work-related stress.
 When you spend so much time and energy providing for your employer, it is inevitable that you become emotionally invested in your work.
-As a result, stress levels will rise along with increased workloads, responsibilities, and pressure, leading eventually to burnout.
+As a result, stress levels will rise along with increased workloads, responsibilities, and pressure, eventually leading to burnout.